-How Did JLo & ARod First Meet?
+How Did J.Lo & A-Rod First Meet?
 Here’s The Touching Story Behind Their Romance

 “Where this road will take us next is unknown but there is no one else I would rather have by my side.”

-It seems that now their journey together has led to a new exciting chapter in their lives, as ARod eventually mustered up the courage to propose to JLo.
-However, one might argue that their story began more than 20 years ago, as revealed by ARod last year.
-In October, ARod melted hearts when he unveiled a signed photo of JLo, which he had been keeping since the ’90s.
-The athlete told his Instagram followers that he was lucky enough to have gotten her autograph a long before the two were ever romantically linked and that he had treasured the photograph ever since.
+It seems that now their journey together has led to a new exciting chapter in their lives, as A-Rod eventually mustered up the courage to propose to J.Lo.
+However, one might argue that their story began more than 20 years ago, as revealed by A-Rod last year.

+In October, A-Rod melted hearts when he unveiled a signed photo of J.Lo, which he had been keeping since the ’90s.
+The athlete told his Instagram followers that he was lucky enough to have gotten her autograph a long time before the two were ever romantically linked and that he had treasured the photograph ever since.

 As Harper’s Bazaar points out, their love story “was written in the stars from the start.”